 The course provides a deeper understanding of the Greek language and civilization.
-The qualific tion can lead into a range of possible careers such as Law, Comparative Literature, Comparative Linguistics, English Literature, Journalism, Drama, History and Classics.
+The qualification can lead to a range of possible careers such as Law, Comparative Literature, Comparative Linguistics, English Literature,

+Journalism, Drama, History and Classics.
 Also, the University of Cyprus has a range of courses and Modern Greek is essential for all of them.